 Incahuasi was founded in 1450 by King Túpac Yupanqui who expanded the Inca empire south along the coast and established the city as an administrative and military center for the ongoing campaign against the local Huarcos people who resisted the Inca invaders.
 He called it New Cusco, after the Inca capital, and planned the city to be a smaller scale replica of the original.
 The architecture was therefore deliberately grand, meant to convey imperial power.
 Structures found so far include 64 circular columns, ushnu (terraced pyramids) temples, forts, soldier’s barracks, ceremonial courtyards, warehouses, grain stores on a plan of streets and squares similar to the northern capital.
 It’s the most important Inca archaeological site in coastal Peru.

 The climate is dry, a sub-tropical desert, which required the construction of canals and irrigation systems to enable agriculture.
 It also preserves organic material like knotted cotton strings.
-Their condition is so good that conservators have actually been able to iron them, believe it or not.
-The strings of the longest one were crimped and tangled, so curator Patricia Landa Cragg placed a damn paper towel on top of them and passed an iron over it.
-The treatment works like a charm, as you can see in the photograph left where the strings on the left side have been ironed while the ones on the right have not.
+Their condition is so good that conservators have been able to straighten them with a surprisingly simple method.
+The strings of the longest one were crimped and tangled, so curator Patricia Landa Cragg placed a damp paper towel on top of them and held a weight over it.
+The treatment works like a charm, as you can see in the photograph left where the strings on the left side have been straightened while the ones on the right have not.
 There’s video of Patricia explaining the process on this page (which is currently down but was working fine earlier).
 The video also shows some of the other quipu found at the site and the recovered ceramic pottery.

 For more about this fascinating and complex system of 3D language (there’s some evidence quipu weren’t just used for accounting purposes, but also to record literature and mythology), see Harvard’s Khipu Database Project.

 5 thoughts on “25 quipu found at Inca site south of Lima”

 That damn paper towel!